-Updated Spring 2020
+Updated Summer 2020

 I recommend all of the products here, some products have affiliate programs and some do not.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.

 If you need assistance choosing the best paints, sealers, and finishes for your sensitivities and project, please contact me for a one-on-one consultation.